willwin4sure/vault/🗃️Database Systems/Concurrency Control and Recovery/Transactions and Serializability.md

 This is a protocol for enforcing conflict serializability.
 Before acting on an object, a transaction has to acquire a ==shared lock== for reads and an ==exclusive lock== for writes.
 If a transaction can't acquire a lock, it waits.

 > [!example] (Two-phase locking)
-> In two-phase locking, for any given transaction, it cannot release *any* of its locks until it has acquired *all* of its locked.
+> In two-phase locking, for any given transaction, it cannot release *any* of its locks until it has acquired *all* of its locks.
 This prevents other transactions from "sneaking in" and modifying things during its operation.

 > [!idea]
 > Two-phase locking has a *growing phase* and a *shrinking phase*.